perezsergioace/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+      It is used to provide proof to the Web App that it’s authenticated with whomever the user is so that they are able to access certain protected pages.

 - [ ] What steps can you take in your web apps to keep your data secure?

+      Hide the appropriate pages behind private routes.

 - [ ] Describe how web servers work.

+      Whenever a webpage is being requested to render the web server will "dispense" the web page.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+      C.R.U.D. - create, read, update, delete

+      C - Post
+      R - Get
+      U - Put
+      D - Delete

 ## Project Set Up